 Our Board of Directors held eleven (11) meetings and took action pursuant to written consent three (3) times in 2015.
 Each incumbent Director attended 100% of these meetings as well as the meetings held by all committees of our Board of Directors on which they served during the period.
 Although we do not have a formal policy regarding Director attendance at the Annual Meeting, our Directors are expected to attend.
-All of the incumbent members of our Board of Directors attended our 2015 Annual Meeting of Shareholders.
+All of the incumbent members of our Board of Directors attended our 2015 Annual Meeting of Shareholders and 2016 Annual Meeting of Shareholders.